Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Paula's Choice RESIST Perfectly Balanced Exfoliating Toner

 Paula's Choice RESIST is the premium Night 1 exfoliant if you have sensitive skin or want a more sophisticated formula.
 8% AHA is slightly stronger than The Ordinary, but the alcohol-free formulation is gentler overall.
-They include skin-conditioning ingredients so you're not just exfoliating — you're treating your skin. highly rated by customers from people with sensitive skin who love that this doesn't cause irritation or redness.
+They include skin-conditioning ingredients so you're not just exfoliating — you're treating your skin.
+Well-reviewed on Amazon from people with sensitive skin who love that this doesn't cause irritation or redness.
 Best if you're skin cycling with reactive or easily irritated skin.

 Budget shoppers (premium pricing), those wanting minimal ingredients, anyone new to exfoliation (start with The Ordinary)